 - Let us help

-In support work, what counts as an injury or assault?
+What counts as an injury or assault in healthcare?

-Support work comes in many forms.
-It tends to be less physically hands-on than care work, but injuries can still be sustained in a whole range of different ways.
+Medical, care and support worker injuries can be sustained in a whole range of scenarios (see the comments below for an idea).
 This is particularly true when supporting people with behavioural problems, mental health issues, high stress levels or addiction issues.

 The Health and Safety Executive (HSE) defines work-related violence as ‘any incident in which a person is abused, threatened or assaulted in circumstances relating to their work’.
 This covers all serious and unprovoked acts of physical or verbal aggression, including racist, sexist or homophobic abuse.

-Support work carries more risks than a standard office job, but that doesn’t mean injuries or assaults should be seen as a minor issue.
+Health and care work carries more risks than a standard office job, but that doesn’t mean injuries or assaults should be seen as unavoidable.
 In fact, the opposite is true.

 All employers have a legal duty of care for the safety of their employees.
 They have a responsibility to assess any potential risks you might face, to keep you informed of them, and to take all reasonable steps to meet any required safety standards.